Tom01098/tom01098.github.io/about.markdown

 permalink: /about/
 ---

-I'm a software engineering apprentice currently working in backup infrastructure.
-I'm a huge fan of the non-functional requirements like availability and usability, and these topics will make up the bulk of my ramblings here!
+I'm a software engineer currently working in backup infrastructure.

+I care a lot about creating evolvable and resilient software systems.